Payarc/PayarcSDK/README.md

 Comprehensive documentation for Payarc's payment processing and candidate merchant management APIs is available at: https://docs.payarc.net/

 ## Examples
-The Payrc SDK is build around the `Payarc` object.
+The Payarc SDK is build around the `Payarc` object.
 From this object you can access properties and function that will support your operations.

-### The `Payarc` object has the following services:
+#### The `Payarc` object has the following services:
 - **Charges** - Manage payments
 - **Customers** - Manage customers
 - **Applications** - Manage candidate merchants
 - **SplitCampaigns** - Manage split campaigns
 - **Billing**
     - **Plan** - Manage plans
     - **Subscription** - Manage plan subscriptions